an independent enlightening Project for children about the life of marine mammals

 rehabilitation and release of all captive marine mammals

-prohibition of further keeping marine mammals in
+prohibition of further keeping marine mammals in captivity for any purpose

 Our books